emillamm/envx/README.md

 # EnvX
-EnvX is a zero-dependency, lightweight, Go module that simplifies using environment variables in your go programs.
-It decorates `os.Getenv` with helper methods that reduces the need for boiler plate code when reading and parsing environment variables.
+EnvX is a zero-dependency, lightweight, Go module that simplifies reading environment variables in your go programs.

 ## Usage
+EnvX decorates `os.Getenv` with helper methods that reduces the need for boiler plate code when reading and parsing environment variables.

 ### Reading and parsing environment variables
 The following example demonstrates you can use EnvX to read environment variables of various types in Go code.